elainellli/Interactive-Lab-Hub/Lab 1/README.md

 \*\***Summarize feedback from your partners here.**\*\*
 1. champion: light shape as a logo, vibration, cheering sound effect
-2. interaction between audience: eg. when two support the same team meet, sparkling effect
+2. interaction between audience: eg. when two supporters of the same team meet, the devices shows a sparkling effect
-3. audience can bet on the winning team even after their own supported team has lost
-4. when the audience's supported team is not competing, audience can choose the to not participate in (showing a special symbol like a triangle)
+3. When the audience's supported team is not competing, the audience can choose not to participate in (showing a special symbol like a triangle)

 ## Make it your own
-1. All neutral white at the beginning. as

 Do last week’s assignment again, but this time:
 1) It doesn’t have to (just) use light,